dangtuanhuy/assembla-to-jira-migration/README.md

 Important: this step needs to be done before importing tickets (next section) in order that the markdown for embedded attachment (images) will work correctly.

 ### Import tickets

+IMPORTANT: Make sure that the custom fields have been created (see above).

 Alright, this is the moment we've all been waiting for.
 It's time to import the Assembla tickets and create the matching Jira issues.